fablabbcn/smartcitizen-docs/docs/hardware/boards/index.md

 These boards are used to interface with sensors that the _data board_ can't interface with directly:

-* [Analog Sensors Board](/hardware/boards/analog-sensor-board/): An auxiliary board using two high-resolution Analog to Digital Converters (ADCs) capable of reading 8 analog channels at 16 bit resolution.
+* [**Analog Sensors Board**](/hardware/boards/analog-sensor-board/): An auxiliary board using two high-resolution Analog to Digital Converters (ADCs) capable of reading 8 analog channels at 16 bit resolution.
 It is used in the [Smart Citizen Stations](/hardware/stations/) for the interfacing with sensors such as [electrochemical cells](/knwoledge/sensors/air/chemical/Alphasense_Electrochemical/) or [PIDs](/knwoledge/sensors/air/chemical/Alphasense_PID/).

 <img style="max-height: 350px; width: 100%; object-fit: cover;" src="https://live.staticflickr.com/65535/53968621883_5c4f1ab625_k.jpg" alt="Analog-Sensor-Board-front-b"/>

-* The [PM Sensors Board](/hardware/boards/pm-board/): An auxiliary board capable of driving two [PMS5003 Particulate Matter sensors](/hardware/sensors/air/OPCs/) as well as other auxiliary sensors required for specific deployments.
+* [**PM Sensor Board**](/hardware/boards/pm-board/): An auxiliary board capable of driving two [PMS5003 Particulate Matter sensors](/hardware/sensors/air/OPCs/) as well as other auxiliary sensors required for specific deployments.
 It is generally used in the big [Smart Citizen Stations](/hardware/stations/).

 <img src="https://live.staticflickr.com/65535/47950953122_788b43618a_k.jpg" alt="SCK 2.1 PM Board"/>

+!!! info "Commercial availability"
+    All interface boards are currently not available for purchases, except from Fab Lab Barcelona directly.
+Email us at [{{config.extra.urls.info.name}}]({{config.extra.urls.info.mail}}) in case you are interested.